Helmholtz Resonator

 Plot the list of values using ListLinePlot:

-One sees that the temporal pressure variation at the point behave as a sine wave with frequency , in other words, shows an oscillatory behaviour.
+One sees that the temporal pressure variation at the point behaves as a sine wave with frequency , in other words, shows an oscillatory behaviour.

 Play a sine wave for 3 seconds using the numerical resonance frequency:

-In this section we take the Helmholtz resonator one step further.
+In this section, the Helmholtz resonator is taken one step further.
 This section shows how to analyze the acoustic resonance of a wine bottle.
 The purpose of this section is to also validate the FEM model by comparing numerical results with experimental ones.
-The experimental data were obtained by performing signal processing on the audio recorded from the bottle when blowing over the opening.
+The experimental data was obtained by performing signal processing on the audio recorded from the bottle when blowing over the opening.
 The same steps as in the previous section are then used to build the model.

-We start by set up the geometric model of the wine bottle.
+Start by setting up the geometric model of the wine bottle.

 Define the geometric parameters of the bottle in meters :

-Here we show the image of the wine bottle we used as a model to create the mesh.
-In principal it is possible to build the geometry from physical object by using functions like ImageMesh.
-To do so a picture of the bottle must be taken.
-In order to avoid the curved opening and bottle bottom distort the geometry a special lense, a telecentric lens, needs to be used.
+The following image of a wine bottle was used as a model to create the mesh.
+In principal, it is possible to build the geometry from a physical object by using functions like ImageMesh.
+To do so, a picture of the bottle must be taken.
+In order to avoid the curved opening and bottle bottom distorting the geometry, a special lens, a telecentric lens, needs to be used.

 Build the cavity boundary using Line and BSplineCurve: